 Section 11c includes a similar requirement with respect to local road agency construction contracts.
 Specifically, the section currently requires that "all construction projects of a local road agency whose cost exceeds \$100,000 for construction or preservation... shall be performed by contract awarded by competitive bidding unless the local road agency affirmatively finds that under the circumstances relating to those projects, some other method is in the public interest."
-Local road agency maintenance projects and certain advanced traffic management and signals projects are excluded from the scope of the requirement.

-The bill would increase the threshold for competitive bidding for local road agency projects from \$100,000 to \$300,000.
-The bill would also prohibit a local road agency from performing construction projects if the cost of the projects, if awarded by competitive bidding, would exceed a total of \$800,000.
+Among other things, the bill would increase the threshold to require competitive bidding for local road agency projects from \$100,000 to \$300,000.